A Guide To DACA Home Loans

 Great news!
 Rates are still low in 2021.

 Missed your chance for historically low mortgage rates in 2020?
 Act now!

 History Of The DACA Program

 The DACA program was first introduced under the Obama administration in 2012 via executive action after Congress failed to pass the DREAM Act that same year.
 At the time of its development, more than 1.7 million undocumented individuals were eligible for the DACA program relief.
-Because the program was created under executive action, the legality of the DACA program has been challenged via lawsuit several times in the years since its inception, most recently at the Supreme Court level in 2019.
+Since the program was created under executive action, the legality of the DACA program has been challenged via lawsuit several times in the years since its inception.

 Throughout his 4-year term (2016-2020), President Donald Trump worked to eliminate DACA.
 While he prevented new DACA applications in 2017, President Trump was never able to eliminate the DACA program entirely.

 On his inauguration day on January 20, 2021, President Joe Biden signed several executive orders to overturn Trump-era mandates related to immigration.
-Additionally on inauguration day, President Biden sent the U.S. Citizenship Act of 2021 to Congress which signaled his administration’s strong support for DACA program protections and outlines efforts to fast-track DACA recipients, or “DREAMers,” toward lawful citizenship.
+Additionally on inauguration day, President Biden sent the U.S. Citizenship Act of 2021 to Congress, which signaled his administration’s strong support for DACA program protections and outlined efforts to fast-track DACA recipients, or “DREAMers,” toward lawful citizenship.

 DACA FHA Loan Eligibility

 Early in 2021, upon the change of the presidential administration, the Federal Housing Administration (FHA) issued a massive change to its policy on home loans for DACA recipients.
 Previously, those without lawful residency were unable to obtain an FHA loan.

 Now, noncitizen U.S. immigrants enrolled in the DACA program are eligible to apply for a loan through the FHA.